anandi42/RepData_PeerAssessment1/PA1_template.md

 ## 1    17568       15264       2304
 ```

   There are 2304 missing rows to impute out of a total 17568, and these missing rows are associated with 8 days out of the 2-month dataset.
 We replace all the values of `steps` in `missing` with the corresponding mean value from `byint`.
-If we had a much larger dataset this solution may need to be changed fro something faster.
+If we had a much larger dataset this solution may need to be changed to something faster.

 ```r